How I Increased My Calcium Intake

 My mom was a tiny person with a large bulge on her upper back.
 Prior to her death, she had shrunk in stature by several inches.
 She had broken her wrist, some ribs, and had compression fractures in her spine.
-She took oral medication and nasal inhalers to control pain and increase her calcium intake, but the advance of the disease has continued.
-Now she takes annual Reclast injections but eventually, she died following a fall that resulted in a spiral fracture of her femur that required months of bedrest.
+She took oral medication and nasal inhalers to control pain and increase her calcium intake, but the advance of the disease continued.
+She later took annual Reclast injections but eventually, she died following a fall that resulted in a spiral fracture of her femur that required months of bedrest.

 My doctor warned me years ago, that I am at high risk for osteoporosis as well.
-I have a slender build, a family history, I'm white, and female.
+I have a slender build, a family history, I'm white and female.
 Now as I approach menopause, my concerns turn to myself and how I can thwart what seems to be inevitable.
-I've decided to do what I can to increase my calcium, Vitamin D, maintain my activity level, and lift some weights to control what I can.
+I've decided to do what I can to increase my calcium and Vitamin D intake, maintain my activity level, and lift some weights to control what I can.